anniehoogendoorn/student-sign-in/README.md

 ## Setup

-_1. Clone repository:
+1. Clone repository:
 `$ git clone https://github.com/anniehoogendoorn/studentSignInAngular.git`
 `$ cd attendance`
 2. Run a simple server like Python from the top level of the project directory:
 `$ python -m SimpleHTTPServer`
-3. Navigate to 'localhost:8000' in your browser._
+3. Navigate to 'localhost:8000' in your browser.

 ## Technologies Used

 _This project makes use of:
-Angular, Javascript, HTML, CSS and Bootstrap._
+Javascript, Angular, Angular UI-Router, HTML, Bootstrap and CSS._

 ### Legal